 Take the first step

-Explore repurposing land to generate income.
+Explore repurposing land to generate income and church financial support.
 Begin by gathering more information that will help open the discussion on your end about the potential possibilities.
-Roger Kinoshita, our Business Development Director, is specifically dedicated to this purpose and will handle initial inquiries with discretion.
+Roger Kinoshita, our Senior Director of Business Development, is specifically dedicated to this purpose and will handle initial inquiries with discretion.
 He’s here to answer any question you have that will help you fully understand the process.
-Roger is available at (888) 214-8195, or email@example.com.
+Roger is available at 949-214-2345, or email@example.com.

 Don’t wait!
 Learn more about how to offset decreased giving by increasing revenue for church ministry.
 Keep your church alive when costs are up and giving is down.
 Find new revenue for ministries and operations without selling out.
 Discover the possibilities that may exist for you and your church.
 Contact Roger today.